Home Our Hope

 The Church of Rome and The Roman Catholic Church

 The RCC says they did it.
 We Protestants find it odd that they would admit to changing God's law.
 They see it differently.
-They say the Pope, as the acting Messiah (Vicar of Christ), has the authority to do that and the fact the he succeeded in doing it, shows that he had the authority.
+They say the Pope, as the acting Messiah (Vicar of Christ), has the authority to do that, and the fact that he succeeded in doing it shows that he had the authority.
 If God hadn't approved, they would not have succeeded.

 For example, nowhere in the Bible do we find that Christ or the Apostles ordered that the Sabbath be changed from Saturday to Sunday.
 We have the commandment of God given to Moses to keep holy the Sabbath day, that is the 7th day of the week, Saturday.
 Today most Christians keep Sunday because it has been revealed to us by the [Roman Catholic] church outside the Bible.
 (Catholic Virginian Oct.
 3, 1947, p.
 9, art.
 "To Tell You the Truth.")